stanislavbrtna/SDA_OS/Docs/sda_files.md

 Return: [num] 1 if key exists.
 ##### Read key
     sys.fs.conf.read([str]key);
+    sys.fs.conf.read([str]key, [str]default);
-Reads key from config file as a string, 1024 chars max.
+Reads key from config file as a string, 1024 chars max, when no default value is provided and the key doesn't exist, empty string is returnded.

 Return: [str]Value
 ##### Read Key as int